-The most important factors in continued growth in our earnings are ongoing unit growth, increased same store sales and increased same store pounds purchased from the factory.
-Historically, unit growth has more than offset decreases in same store sales and same store pounds purchased.
+The most important factors in continued growth inour earnings are ongoing unit growth, increased same store sales and increased same store pounds purchased from the factory.

 Our ability to successfully achieve expansion of our franchise systems depends on many factors not within our control including the availability of suitable sites for new store establishment and the availability of qualified franchisees to support such expansion.